 - Review the licence renewal application that has been completed by each mortgage broker or agent to ensure it is accurate.

-All of these steps must be completed each year by March 31, otherwise the licence may be suspended.
+All these steps must be completed each year by March 31, otherwise the agent or broker's licence will lapse.